Mountains are my paradise

 There are a number of companies based in the region that will arrange many of these activities including a flight in a micro-light providing a great birds-eye view of this lovely region.

 BASE jumping is possibly the most exhilarating activity of all and even this is possible.
 Jumpers arrive on the Millau Viaduct early in the morning and hurl themselves from the two hundred and ten metre highway which traverses this impressive piece of modern architecture.

 This activity is actually prohibited and to avoid the attentions of the police jumpers often arrive in pairs, one driving the other jumping.
 The driver pulls over momentarily; the jumper instantly springs from the car fully equipped with a chute and then throws themselves without pause off the span, with just enough time to allow the lightweight parachute time to open.

 Getting the heart pumping and blood coursing through the vessels of our body is a good thing occasionally.
-Experiencing some genuine excitement and release of the natural hormone epinephrine (adrenaline) can make us feel really alive and provide that ‘feel good’ factor that can often be all too brief.
-We should all make the most of it while we are able to, it will be all too soon before we are at the wishing I was younger stage.
+Experiencing some genuine excitement and release of the natural hormone epinephrine (adrenaline) can make us feel really alive and offer that ‘feel good’ factor that can often be all too brief.
+We should all make the most of it while we can, it will be all too soon before we are at the wishing I was younger stage.

 So much to do so little time

 I was there for just a week and despite a fairly packed itinerary only scratched the surface of what is possible.
 There were plenty of options for places to stay, with campsites everywhere including along the River Tarn just outside Millau.